A server is a powerful device or software that provides services to other computer servers and their users, often referred to as clients.

 Let’s assume you got in a cab and told the driver to drive you “home” – unless the driver knows where you live (your home address,) he won’t know where to take you.

-In the same way, when your computer wants to connect to a website, it needs to know the IP address of the server that hosts the website.
+In the same way, when your computer program wants to connect to web pages, it needs to know the IP address of the server that hosts the website.

 This is where DNS servers come in – they act as a “phone book” for the internet, translating human-friendly domain names into machine-readable IP addresses.